-In the exhibition Air Conditions, Eknæs works with the building as a system, activating the exhibition as another component in the building’s structure.
-The title has several references: Air as a material, and to sculpture as an unstable entity that takes different forms in response to changing conditions.
-The exhibition consists of both sculptures and a video work, which both take part in and inserts itself into the exhibition space.
-In Eknæs’ exhibition, everyday objects, elements and substances from our shared surroundings becomes methods for opening up connections between systemized and individual processes.
+In the current exhibition, titled Air Conditions, Eknæs works with the building as a system, activating the exhibition as another component in the building’s structure.
+The title has several references: Air as a material and sculpture as an unstable entity that takes different forms in response to changing situations.
+The plural form of the word ‘conditions’ in the exhibition title also emphasizes the varying and unequal states of this basic resource.

 Taking as her starting point the newly installed ventilation system at the kunsthall, Eknæs has created the work Inhale (2020), which connects directly to the operational air circulation in the building.
 As an alien limb it extends the air duct into the gallery space, where it ends as a sculptural work on a plinth.
 Through the duct, Inhale is in direct connection with the outside, and the constant flow of air is one of its material components.

 Throughout Air Conditions, Eknæs works with ideas of system-thinking, more precisely pointing to how the artworks are parts in a greater system.
 According to Eknæs, the roles they hold can be manifold: activator, connector, occupant, vessel, communicator, body and material.
 The strategy of observing and learning from an industrial language and forms that result from utility processes, is a continuous thread through the exhibition and in Eknæs’ practice.
 This can be exemplified in the series of Inflatables installed throughout the gallery spaces.
 Custom-made in PVC by a boat fender manufacturer, they are inserted into the gallery through the skylight, or are in a state of deflation or resistance – displaying air as a material in itself.